Green Book is the crowd-pleaser of 2018. A safe film dealing with race relations, bigotry, and acceptance towards other human beings.

 But that’s not stopping people from seeing it.
 Green Book had its world premiere at the Toronto International Film Festival last September, where it won the People's Choice Award.
 It won the National Board of Review (NBR) award of best film of 2018 and was also chosen as one of the Top 10 by the American Film Institute (AFI).
 The film also received numerous award nominations, including winning the Producers Guild of America Award for Best Theatrical Motion Picture (PGA) and Golden Globe Award for Best Motion Picture – Musical or Comedy.
 While audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, while PostTrak reported filmgoers gave it an 85% positive score and an 80% "definite recommend".

 There's a scene in the film, that really struck me, where Dr. Shirley exclaims to Tony in the pouring rain: “So if I'm not *black* enough and if I'm not *white* enough, then tell me, Tony, what am I?”
 This emotional scene stood out from the rest and showed Dr. Shirley’s conflicting struggle with being himself.
 Raw and compelling, Ali delivers some powerhouse moments throughout this film.
-Overall, Green Book is a good movie and it is worth your time.
+Overall, Green Book is a good, clean movie and is worth a viewing.
 As we ride with Tony and Dr. Shirley, the audience discovers their own vitality of being your most authentic.
 Green Book dwells with real social change and this is expressed through everyday kindness, at a time when our country and the world in general need it more than ever.

 Green Book is rated PG-13 (Parents Strongly Cautioned).
 For thematic content, language including racial epithets, smoking, some violence and suggestive material.